E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 Building and Testing
 ____________________

-This code can also be downloaded with pip by running ``pip install dask-traj``
+This code can be installed with pip by running
+``pip install dask-traj``

 This code can be installed by downloading the source code (see the ``Source